 Dental Emergency Prevention

 In some cases, dental emergencies are avoidable.
-For patients who participate in contact sports, it is essential that they wear custom mouthguards to protect their teeth and jaw.
-Moreover, sports-related injuries are one of the leading causes of dental emergencies.
-Taking preventive action to preserve your dental health is key to maintaining a healthy, functional smile.
+For patients who participate in contact sports, it is essential that they wear custom mouthguards to protect their teeth and jaws.
+Sports-related injuries are one of the leading causes of dental emergencies.
+Taking preventive action to preserve dental health is key to maintaining a healthy, functional smile.

 We do not recommend using store-bought mouthguards.
-These mouthguards may not fit the teeth properly, therefore making them less effective during sports or physical activity.
-Additionally, boil and bite mouthguards do not offer the amount of protection needed.
-They lack the necessary amount of thickness needed to protect the teeth.
-Our team can create custom mouthguards that are designed to fit comfortably and securely over your teeth.
+These mouthguards may not fit the teeth properly, making them less effective during sports or physical activity.
+Additionally, boil-and-bite mouthguards do not offer the amount of protection needed.
+They lack the necessary thickness to protect the teeth.
+Our team can create custom mouthguards to fit comfortably and securely over your teeth.

-In addition to protecting your teeth during contact sports, it is also important to develop and practice healthy dental habits.
-Brushing twice a day, flossing daily, and visiting the dentist regularly are effective ways to reduce your risk of dental emergencies.
+In addition to protecting your teeth during contact sports, developing and practicing healthy dental habits is also important.
+Brushing twice daily, flossing daily, and visiting the dentist regularly effectively reduce your risk of dental emergencies.

 Dental Emergency FAQs

-What can you do for pain if you are waiting for the dentist with a dental emergency?
+What can you do to relieve pain if you are waiting for the dentist with a dental emergency?

-If you are in a situation where you cannot see your dentist immediately and you are suffering from excessive pain, it is recommended to start withholding a cold compress on the area.
+If you cannot see your dentist immediately and are suffering from excessive pain, it is recommended that you start applying a cold compress to the area.
 Switching between a hot and cold compress is a good way to decrease swelling.
-If you are comfortable taking painkillers, using some may help ease pain, but once you go into your dentist be sure to tell them what medications you have been taking.
+If you are comfortable taking painkillers, using some may help ease pain, but once you go to your dentist, be sure to tell them what medications you have been taking.

 What should I do if I have a dental emergency and my regular dentist is unreachable?

 Your options for treatment for dental emergencies from home vary depending on the severity and type of dental emergency.
-If you have broken or chipped a tooth the first step is to attempt to find the bokeh pieces.
-It is recommended that with any dental emergency you contact your dentist immediately, and ice the impacted area and medicate with ibuprofen until seeing a health professional.
+If you have broken or chipped a tooth, the first step is to attempt to find the broken pieces.
+It is recommended that you contact your dentist immediately with any dental emergency, ice the impacted area, and medicate with ibuprofen until seeing a health professional.

-What should you do if you knocked out a tooth?
+What should you do if you knock out a tooth?

-If you knocked out a tooth, you should attempt to preserve the tooth and keep it safe and contained until you see a dental professional.
+If you knocked out a tooth, you should attempt to preserve it and keep it safe and contained until you see a dental professional.
 It is important to keep the socket wet or moist at all times.
-If you can place the tooth back in the socket, it may help preserve the tooth until you can get to see a dentist.
+If you can place the tooth back in the socket, it may help preserve the tooth until you can see a dentist.

 Contact Morristown Cosmetic Dentistry